How to Fly Fish

 So what is he talking about when he says “the right place”?
 That is the place where the fish is feeding.
 Fish have what is referred to as a cone of vision, which is what the fish can see on the surface of the water and the banks of the river.
 Yes, fish can see you walking along the banks, remember that.
 But more importantly, a fish will only eat insects that float through the circle of water above it that it can see.
 This circle gets larger or smaller depending on how close the fish is to the surface of the water, but once you understand this principle, you will see improvement in your dry fly fishing.

 If you are interested in learning more about trout fishing, fly casting, or anything about the sport of fly fishing from the mouth of experienced anglers, I would recommend The Reasonable Art of Fly Fishing by Terry Mort and The Little Red Book of Fly Fishing by Kirk Deeter and Charlie Meyers.
 Doc Knolls and Kelly Galloup have numerous publications that are great resources full of information.

-And if you're planning on doing some additional searching online, the experts here at Curated can be a great place to learn more about the type of gear you will want before heading out to the river.
+And if you're planning on doing some additional searching online, please feel free to reach out to me or one of my fellow Fly Fishing experts here on Curated.
+We're happy to share free advice and recommendations on the type of gear you will want before heading out to the river.